caocscar/ConnectedVehicleDocs/Events.md

 Then swap the remaining bit values by doing a bitwise exclusive OR with a value of 127 and then multiply by -1.5.

 ## ThrottlePositionEvents
-The `ThrottlePositionEvents.csv` file presents the relative position of the throttle over a given trip.
-Throttle position is measured in percent, communicating the displacement of the throttle from its default position to it maximum displacement during a particular trip.
+The `ThrottlePositionEvents.csv` file presents the relative position of the throttle.
+Throttle position is measured in percent, communicating the displacement of the throttle from its default position to it maximum displacement.

 ### Variables
 Column Number|Name|Description|Units